Post Overview: Roundup of the best October & Halloween events in New York City 2023

 By the third year the NYC Halloween parade developed into a non-profit organization full of volunteers who dedicate themselves to keep the tradition alive.
 With more than 50,000 costumed participants a year I’d say the parade is very much alive and well.

 There are also a handful of ways to participate.
-The Halloween parade is always looking for volunteers and if you want a more flashy role consider actually being in the parade.
-This year the theme is freedom.
+The NYC Halloween parade is always looking for volunteers and if you want a more flashy role consider actually being in the parade.
+This year the theme is Upside/Down : Inside/OUT!!

-There will be a costume contest, which you automatically enter just by showing up in costume.
-The Halloween Parade has “secret scouts” out looking for the most original and fun costumes.
+There will be a costume contest, which you automatically enter just by showing up.
+The NYC Halloween Parade has “secret scouts” looking for the most original and fun costumes.
 Prizes are announced after the parade.

 Local’s Tip: if you aren’t comfortable being around so many spooky figures consider watching the NYC Halloween Parade at home.
 The TV Channel NY1 will be covering the parade from 8 to 9:30 PM.
 Also, most of the local news channels will show spot coverage here and there throughout the night.

 Address: 6th Avenue between King St. and 15th St.

 Get Spooked at Blood Manor

 Dates: September 29th to November 4th, 2023 | Check out the calendar here.

 Allow me to begin by saying that horror is subjective, and some people only want to be a little spooked while celebrating Halloween in NYC whereas others want to fight real ghosts and werewolves.